 One of my favourite things about the café scene here?
 While there are a few chains (Costa, Café Nero and Harris + Hoole) the majority of the town’s cafes are independent.

 Some are foodie focused, others are all about the coffee.
 Some sell other items too – from cafetieres and ground coffee, to paintings.
-Plus, in a year when a lot of small businesses have suffered and struggled, Amersham’s residents seem to be ready to step in and support the town’s independent spirit.
+Amersham’s residents always seem to be ready to support the town’s independent spirit.

 From The Grocer in Old Amersham to Café Africa and the Crazy Goat Co in Amersham-on-the-Hill, it’s time for a whistle-stop tour of the best cafes in Amersham.